The chart of accounts page consists of 2 sections:

-PAYG Liability Account: Sometimes called the PAYG clearing account, this account will track your PAYG liability transactions.
+PAYE Liability Account: Sometimes called the PAYE clearing account, this account will track your PAYE liability transactions.

-Superannuation Expense Account: This account is used to track your SGC super expense transactions.
+Employer Pension Expense Account: This account is used to track your Pension expense transactions.

-Superannuation Liability Account: Sometimes called the super clearing account, this account will track your super liability transactions.
+Employer Pension Liability Account: Sometimes called a clearing account, this account will track your Pension liability transactions.